siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ## Partitions

-Partitions divides streams and queries into isolated groups to process them in parallel and in isolation.
+Partitions divide streams and queries into isolated groups in  order to process them in parallel and in isolation.
-A partition can contain one or more queries and there will be multiple instances of the same queries and streams replicated for each partition.
+A partition can contain one or more queries and there can be multiple instances where the same queries and streams are replicated for each partition.
-Each partition is tagged with a partition key those partitions only process the events that matches the corresponding partition key.
+Each partition is tagged with a partition key.
+Those partitions only process the events that match the corresponding partition key.

 **Purpose**

-Partition let you process the events groups in isolation such that event processing can be performed using the same set of queries for each group.
+Partitions allow you to process the events groups in isolation so that event processing can be performed using the same set of queries for each group.

 **Partition key generation**

-Partition key can be generation in two ways.
+A partition key can be generated in the following two methods:

 * Partition by value